alex-stew/homework-task2/README.md

 # homework-task2

-This weeks homework task was to create a portfolio/bio website drawig o the kowledge and practice thhat we have been throughh over the last 2 weeks.
+This week's homework task was to create a portfolio/bio website drawing on the knowledge and practice that we have been through over the last two weeks.

 Functions required as a minimum by the site:
         - a navbar